PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

           # also we can have another level of customization here
           super(History, self).save(*args, **kwargs)

-With this simple example, you can see how easy it is to customize save method in Django ORM.
-By having such a custom code, you can put some business logic in there.
-For instance you are able to validate data prior to saving it in a database.
+In this simple example, you can see how easy it is to customize save method in Django ORM.
+With this custom code you can put some business logic in the save method.
+For example, you can validate data prior to saving in a database.
 The options here are unlimited.

-Some developers prefer to have business logic as a bunch of classes with functionalities in them.
-That is also a good solution as long as you pay attention and these classes are the single source of truth.
+Other developers prefer to represent business logic as a bunch of classes.
+That is also a good solution, as long as you pay attention and these classes are the single source of truth.

 ## Single source of truth

 To explain what I call the *single source of truth* I will use an example.
-Imagine web application that uses database as data storage and it accepts some page form, being posted but in different views.
+Imagine a web application that uses database as data storage and it accepts some page form being posted, but in different views.
 Let's assume that aforementioned form can have slight differences in those views.
 What you expect from your system based on given input, (submitted page form) is to always validate and process data in the exact same way.
-For example your system is going to check if there is any duplication in database, validate required data and data types.
-Obvious is that system based on given input always has to react in the same way and return designed result.
+For example, your system is going to check if there is any duplication in database, validate required data and data types.
+It is obvious that system always has to react in the same way and return designed result, based on a given input.

 That is what I am going to use in this article as the *single source of truth*, in other words *Business Logic*.
 Each time input is given, system will react in the same way.
 Each entry point of the system, which uses the same context of data will react in the same way.

 ## Why not ORM?

 Using ORM as a business logic container definitely has a lot of pros, although there is one serious problem with it.
 If you have a project which uses DB that is shared with other projects and those use different languages...then... you mostly are going to use API for such interactions with third-party software projects.
-What if you have to deal with legacy code where having API is not an option?
+What if you have to deal with legacy code, where having API is not an option?
 Where to store your single source of truth, iow. your business logic?
-How about using the database as one?
+How about using the database as one.

 ## Python

 Compiling Python is not a difficult process.
-Let me show you in a few simples steps how to do it.
+Let me show you, in a few simples steps, how to do it.

 Download python source code

     wget https://www.python.org/ftp/python/2.7.10/Python-2.7.10.tgz

 Compile Python under your custom directory (*—prefix* flag).
-In the following example I'm going to compile Python under */opt/py* to make sure that Python which I will use later on with PostgreSQL is not conflicting with Python that is installed with operating system.
+In the following example I'm going to compile Python under */opt/py* to make sure that Python which I will use later on, with PostgreSQL is not conflicting with Python, that is installed with operating system.
 Custom Python also has got one significant advantage.
 If operating system (e.g. Linux) comes with Python that is main part of system tools (e.g. yum) it is always good idea to isolate Python that you're about to use with your application from system's Python.

 Please make sure to add *–enable-shared* flag during compilation.
 This option will tell Python to compile with shared libraries.
 Once Python libraries are compiled with shared option then any software can soft link them and use Python.